Leo Tolstoy

 And, just as one finds more dampness rather than dryness than ever in springtime, i.e. in the period of transition between winter and summer, so too one finds the least decisiveness of character in the human being undergoing his transition from paganism to Christianity, who experiences more hesitation than ever with respect to what he should do and how he should act.

 The only people who do not feel the joy of springtime or of the transition from paganism to Christianity are those who do not understand what causes this time and this state.
-The people who understand that the dampness of springtime and human indecisiveness are caused by a transitory state in nature and in the human being, namely the tilt of the Earth in the former case and an increase in the understanding of life in the latter, will not only not feel sad at the dampness and the indecisiveness they are observing, but will be happy to see both the former and the latter as signs of the coming summer in nature and the kingdom of God in humankind.
+The people who understand that the dampness of springtime and human indecisiveness are caused by a transitory state in nature and in the human being, namely the turn of the sun towards summer in the former case and an increase in the understanding of life in the latter, will not only not feel sad at the dampness and the indecisiveness they are observing, but will be happy to see both the former and the latter as signs of the coming summer in nature and the kingdom of God in humankind.

 — Fyodor Strakhov